Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns saved bank connections with specific fields: connector_id, item_id, bank name, and add_connection_url.
-The verb 'Returns' is precise, and the resource 'bank connections' distinguishes it from list tools like openfinance_list_accounts.
+The description clearly states the tool returns saved bank connections with specific fields (connector_id, item_id, bank name, etc.), distinguishing it from siblings like openfinance_list_accounts or openfinance_disconnect_bank.
+The verb 'Returns' and the list of fields define the function precisely.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.